fp7-netide/Usecases/Usecase2/pyretic/README.md

 ## TODO

-* The code is in alpha version and has been tested with simple topologies.
+* The code is in alpha version and has been tested with simple topologies (only one failed link allowed).

 ## License